How Free Press Unlimited silenced its own journalists by Maite Vermeulen (translated from the Dutch original here)

 - € 0.24 per word / € 80 per hour

-An individual is an author or journalist who's paying for the translation out of her own personal pocket.
+An individual is an author or journalist who's paying for the translation out of her own pocket.

 Active charities are nonprofit humanitarian and environmental groups that tangibly ease the planet's suffering—groups like Doctors Without Borders, War Child, and Oceana.
 The key element here is charitable work—so the Museum of Modern Art and TED, both nonprofits, don't fit here.